Better watch out for those man-eating jackrabbits... and that killer cacti!

 Jake, Mr. Ernst's nephew, who appears when Ted leaves for a brief interval, and remains for the rest of the series' run.
 Jake is a surfer, a drummer, and a general space cadet.

-Kyle, a late-in-the-run addition who is a bit lunk-headed, but possesses more cowboy-like qualities than any of the other staffers.
+Kyle, a late-run addition who is a bit lunk-headed, but possesses more cowboy-like qualities than any of the other staffers.
 Also likes Brad.